NabievaUlzhan/assignment4_daa_final/README.md

 * Multiple SCCs in the graph can cause multiple sources to be processed, slowing down the algorithm as more nodes become available for processing.

 ### 3. DAG Shortest Path (DAG-SP) Analysis
+**I used edge-weighted DAGs.
+All path costs are computed as the sum of edge weights**

 **Bottlenecks:**